 So, our Coaching Revolution is about getting leaders to be coaching 65-70% of the time…all day every day.
 That’s what we see as a Coaching Leadership Culture.

 Are you going to join us and be a part of the future?

 Of course, feel free to use whatever coaching tools you find useful to make that happen.

 However, if you’re interested in our unique TOAD™ Coaching Leadership tool to add to, or be the primary tool in your toolkit, then give us a shout.

-To have a no cost, no obligation conversation over a coffee (or a wine/beer!) to pick Simon’s brains, or get more information on our in-house Coaching Leadership/ Coaching Culture training and development programs, please contact the team at Southern Cross Coaching & Development on:
+To have a no cost, no obligation conversation over a coffee (or a wine/beer!) and to pick Simon’s brains, and/or to get more information on our in-house Coaching Leadership/ Coaching Culture training and development programs, please contact the team at Southern Cross Coaching & Development on:

 Tel: +61 (0)2 7901 5618